bitrise-io/devcenter/_articles/getting-started/getting-started-with-ios-apps.md

 ## Adding an iOS app

+{% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
+Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}

 1. Click the `+` sign on the top menu bar and select `Add app`.

 2. On the Create new App page, choose the account you wish to add the app to.